SlothBorg/Dungeon23/City/District_01/03_lore.md

 ## Rumor

-* A new merchant is selling a wonderful array of spices, at bargain prices in the back alleys of the Spice District.tunes surprisingly quickly.
+* A new merchant is selling a wonderful array of spices, at bargain prices in the back alleys of the Spice District.